Medical Assistant ITC

-Certified Medical Assistants (CMAs) who have achieved certification through the American Association of Medical Assistants (AAMA) are multi-skilled Allied Health Professionals specifically educated to work in ambulatory settings performing administrative and clinical duties.
-The demand for CMAs (AAMA) is evidenced by the United States Bureau of Labor Statistics projection that medical assisting is one of the fasted growing professions, increasing by more than 25% through the year 2024.
+Certified Medical Assistants (CMAs) who have achieved certification through the American Association of Medical Assistants (AAMA) are multi-skilled Allied Health Professionals specifically educated and cross-trained to perform a broad scope of BOTH administrative and clinical duties within a medical facility.
+The demand for CMAs (AAMA) is evidenced by the United States Bureau of Labor Statistics projection that medical assisting is one of the fastest growing professions, increasing by more than 18% (much faster than average) through the year 2030.

-Upon completion of the Medical Assistant AAS degree, students will:
+Upon completion of the Medical Assistant ITC and the AAS degree, students will:

 - Be prepared as competent entry-level Certified Medical Assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 - Be prepared to successfully complete the Certified Medical Assistant Exam.